mikramarc/RL-course/RL_sample_based_methods_cheatseet.md

 ### Expected Sarsa vs Sarsa vs Q-learning
 - Expected Sarsa eliminates the variance due to random action selection in Sarsa
+- Expected Sarsa can be on-policy or off-policy depending on the target policy
-- Expected Sarsa reduces to Q-learning if target policy is greedy
+- If target policy is greedy, Expected Sarsa becomes equivalent to Q-learning
 - Expected Sarsa has lower variance than Sarsa (more stable learning)
 - Expected Sarsa is more computationally expensive per step
 - Order of performance (usually): Expected Sarsa > Q-learning > Sarsa